Massachusetts Bar Exam

 Admission on Motion

-May be eligible on motion.
-Must have been admitted in another jurisdiction for 5 years and have engaged in the practice or teaching of law since prior admission; must meet educational requirements; and must have achieved a scale score of 85 on the MPRE.
+In order to be eligible for admission without taking the Massachusetts bar exam, the applicant must have been admitted in another jurisdiction for five of the last seven years and have engaged in the active practice or teaching of law since prior admission.
+The applicant must also meet education requirements and have achieved a scaled score of 85 on the MPRE.

 Select Bar Exam State: